ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](pattern_colored.gif)](pattern_colored.gif)

 If you want to color the "`checkerboard`" pattern, then that is best done by first using "`-auto-level`" to map the two greys to black and white before substituting those two colors.
-Here instead of using "`-opaque`" to replace the colors, I use a "`+level-colors`" operator (add IM v6.2.4-1), which is a bit simpler to use.
+Here, instead of using "`-opaque`" to replace the colors, I use a "`+level-colors`" operator (add IM v6.2.4-1), which is a bit simpler to use.

 ~~~
 convert -size 60x60 pattern:checkerboard -auto-level \